-Delve into culture, mythology and millennia of history at the ethereal Mossman Gorge, Queensland, on a guided Ngadiku Dreamtime walk.
+Delve into nature and millennia of culture and mythology at the ethereal Mossman Gorge, Queensland, on a guided Ngadiku Dreamtime walk.

 But it’s the serenity of the place that’ll have you quietly awestruck.
 Beneath the soundtrack of birdcalls, the streaming river and intermittent raindrops (after all, what would a rainforest be without rain?), you can almost hear the whispers of inhabitants past from throughout its estimated 135-million-year history.

 Yes, 135 million years.
-After all this is one of the oldest surviving tracts of rainforest in the world, pre-dating the more famous Amazon by, oh, you know, just tens of millions of years.
+After all, this is one of the oldest surviving tracts of rainforest in the world.
+It predates the more famous Amazon by, oh, you know, just a casual tens of millions of years.

 Meet Roy and Boy

-And this is how, at the rainforest’s edge, I find myself performing a perfunctory twirl and breathing in the plumes of smoke that unfurl around my legs.
+And this is how, at the rainforest’s edge, I find myself performing a perfunctory twirl and breathing in the burning wood, herbs and plumes of smoke that unfurl around my legs.
 This traditional smoking ceremony wards off bad spirits and welcomes us to Country.
 Now we may proceed.

 But we do so slowly, led by Roy along the very same route he has used since childhood.
 He takes us around the rainforest with the casual familiarity of someone pottering about their own backyard.
 Which, really, isn’t too far off.